 Can I extend my World Nomads policy while traveling?

 Yes, World Nomads allows policy extensions while you're already traveling, provided you extend before your current policy expires and you haven't filed any claims.
-You can extend coverage online through their website.
+You can extend coverage online through its website.

 What adventure activities does World Nomads actually cover?

-World Nomads automatically covers over 250 adventure activities including skiing, snowboarding, scuba diving (to 30 meters), white water rafting, bungee jumping, and rock climbing.
-Activities like professional sports, racing, and extreme altitude climbing may require additional coverage.
+World Nomads automatically covers over 250 adventure activities, including skiing, snowboarding, scuba diving (to 165 feet), whitewater rafting, bungee jumping and rock climbing.
+Activities like professional sports, racing and extreme altitude climbing may require additional coverage.

 How does World Nomads' CFAR coverage work?

-Cancel for Any Reason coverage is available on Explorer and Epic plans for U.S. residents only.
-It reimburses 75% of non-refundable trip costs when you cancel for reasons not covered in your standard policy.
+Cancel for any reason coverage is available for U.S. residents on Explorer and Epic plans.
+It reimburses 75% of nonrefundable trip costs when you cancel for reasons not covered in your standard policy.
 You must cancel at least 48 hours before departure.

 Is World Nomads coverage primary or secondary for medical expenses?

-World Nomads provides secondary medical coverage, meaning they pay after your primary health insurance.
-Their emergency evacuation coverage is primary, providing immediate assistance for medical emergencies requiring evacuation.
+World Nomads provides secondary medical coverage, meaning it pays after your primary health insurance.
+Its emergency evacuation coverage is primary, providing immediate assistance for medical emergencies requiring evacuation.

 How does World Nomads compare for family coverage?

-World Nomads' pricing structure makes it cost-effective for families, as each additional traveler roughly doubles the premium without age-based increases.
-Their plans cover children at the same rate as adults, which can be advantageous compared to age-tiered pricing from other insurers.
+World Nomads' pricing structure makes it cost-effective for families.
+Each additional traveler doubles the premium without age-based increases.
+Its plans cover children at the same rate as adults, which can be advantageous compared to age-tiered pricing from other insurers.

 What's World Nomads' coverage like for cruise travel?

-World Nomads covers cruise travel under their standard policies, including missed cruise connections, cruise interruption, and medical coverage while aboard.
+World Nomads covers cruise travel under its standard policies, including missed cruise connections, cruise interruption and medical coverage while aboard.
 Specialized cruise coverage from dedicated cruise insurers may offer more comprehensive port-specific benefits.

 About Mark Fitzpatrick